-By Cindy Bondi, Surviving Spouse Advisory Committee member
+By Cindy Bondi, Surviving Spouse Advisory Council member

 Holidays come around at their own pace, whether we’re ready for them or not.
 Personally, I’ve always enjoyed the season, which starts around Halloween and really doesn’t end until the New Year.

 After the loss of my husband, that first set of holidays was a whirlwind.
 My blended family came around with little planning, as they made sure I wasn’t alone or sad.
 They were grieving too, and it seemed natural to be together.